Guided Pathways

 We're on a Journey to Transform

 Guided Pathways schools are redesigning to make academic-to-career pathways clear for students.
 It can be challenging for a new student to translate their interests into a career and understand their academic pathway to success.
-So far, Clark has organized academic choices into six areas of study, created student-facing program maps for each of Clark’s 100+ degree and certificates.
+So far, Clark has organized academic choices into six areas of study, or industry clusters, created student-facing program maps for each of Clark’s 100+ degree and certificates and added employment data to each of the program pages.

 Learn more about Clark College's Guided Pathway Work.
 Video created by the Clark College Foundation.